Manpreet3007/Padhai/README.md

 # padhai
-just starting a new project that can become something that I thought someday
+just starting a new project